Acke9387/python/README.md

   * Using numpy For Vector Operations
   * General Array Broadcasting With Simple Indexing Techniques Not Yet Added:
-  * DPS and Analog Signal Filtering
+  * DSP and Analog Signal Filtering
   * Advanced Numpy

 3. Python W/ Pandas